rwilliams/jrubywiki/Truffle.md

 Running With Graal
 ===============

+The Truffle backend will run on any Java 7+ JVM, but it will only JIT and optimize when running on top of a Graal-enabled build of OpenJDK.

 To run Truffle on top of the Graal compiler, you need an installation of the Graal VM.
+You can download [Graal builds for 64-bit Linux and Mac](http://lafo.ssw.uni-linz.ac.at/graalvm/), or see below for how to build your own.

+The binary releases of Graal look like a normal JVM install.
+Put bin/ in PATH and set JAVA_HOME and JRuby will pick up that VM build.

-See below for how to get this.
-To tell JRuby to use a non-standard JVM, set the `JAVACMD` environment variable.
+To tell JRuby to use the non-standard `mx.sh` command in local Graal builds, set the `JAVACMD` environment variable.
 You should also explicitly set `-server` and `-d64`, and to check that you really are using Graal, we set `-Xtruffle.printRuntime=true` so that it prints the name of the Truffle runtime as it starts.
 You should see ‘Graal’.

      JAVACMD=path/to/graal/jdk1.7.0_45/product/bin/java bin/jruby -J-server -J-d64 -X+T -Xtruffle.printRuntime=true